joemoose/psiops/docs/character.md

 ### Psionic Talent

 Psionic talents are latent mental powers that defy the laws of physics.
-Each time you use one of your psionic talents, roll +WILLPOWER. **On a 7 or greater**, the power manifests, and you may continue to use it. **On a 6 or less**, the power doesn’t manifest and is not available again until you rest at a rendezvous point or between missions.
+Each time you use one of your psionic talents, roll +WILLPOWER. **On a 7 or greater**, the power manifests, and you may continue to use it. **On a 6 or less**, the power doesn’t manifest and is unavailable again until you rest at a rendezvous point or between missions.

 If you roll a duplicate talent, you can either re-roll for a new one or work with the GM on how your existing talent is improved.